 Who monitors the Code?

-The Code Compliance Monitoring Committee (CCMC) independently monitors the Code of Banking Practice to ensure code subscribers are meeting their obligations, and achieving service standards Australians can trust.
+The Banking Code Compliance Committee (BCCC) independently monitors the Banking Code of Practice to ensure code subscribers are meeting their obligations, and achieving service standards Australians can trust.

 The Code Compliance and Monitoring team (Code Team) at the Australian Financial Complaints Authority (AFCA) provides code monitoring, secretariat and administrative services to the Committee.
 The Code Team is a separately operated and funded business unit of AFCA.
 Find out more about the Codes of Practice.